MINISTRIES

 Lutheran Women's Missionary League (LWML) is an official auxiliary of the Lutheran Church - Missouri Synod.
 Since 1942, the LWML has focused on affirming each woman's relationship with Christ.
 LWML joyfully proclaims Christ, supports missions, and equips women to honor God by serving others.

-Lutheran World Relief is an organization that provides assistance for people based on need, regardless of race, religion, or nationality.
+Lutheran World Relief is an organization that assists people based on need, regardless of race, religion, or nationality.
 They provide aid in emergencies and help families restore their lives.
 The goal is to help people become self-sufficient and assist with problem-solving that will last long after our projects end.

 Men's Groups

-Men are invited to meet at Tommy's on Fourth Street for breakfast, on the third Saturday of each month (except during the summer; check calendar for specific dates).
-They meet at 8 am in the back room to the right of the counter.
+Men are invited to meet for breakfast, on the third Saturday of each month (except during the summer; check the calendar for specific dates).
+They meet at 8 am.
+A new location is being arranged - details will be added when available.

 Choirs